NCAR/DART/guide/creating-obs-seq-real.rst

 observation error is too small it is likely the observation will be rejected when the outlier threshold is enabled, and the observation will not be assimilated.
 It is important to look at the output observation sequence files after an assimilation to see how many observations were assimilated or rejected, and also at the RMSE (`root mean squared error <http://www.wikipedia.org/wiki/RMSE>`__) versus the total spread.
 DART includes Matlab diagnostic routines to create these types of plots.
 The observation RMSE and total spread should be roughly commensurate.
 The total spread includes contributions from both the ensemble variance and the observational error variance, so it can be adjusted by changing the error values on the incoming observations.

-There are other ways to adjust the ensemble spread, including
-:doc:`inflation <inflation>`,
-so the observation error is not the only factor to consider.
+There are other ways to adjust the ensemble spread, including :doc:`inflation`, so the observation error is not the only factor to consider.

 One last recommendation: if possible, the Prior forward operator values should